 What tools and language do we use in physics?
-Physical Quantities language of physics is mathematics.
+Physical Quantities

+The language of physics uses physical quantities (words) and looks for relationship among them.
+Relationships are expressed by equations, graphs, tables (syntax of the language), that is why we often say that the language of physics is mathematics.
 Physics is about telling the stories based on the mathematical description.
-In physics we also have objects (characters), interactions (relationships), 'time sequence (plot), causes and principles (message) and the stage where the show goes on.
+In physics we also have objects (characters), interactions (relationships), time sequence (plot), causes and principles (message) and the stage where the show goes on.